MP Estate Planning UK

 The Potential for Legal Disputes Among Heirs

-• Maintain open dialogue with your family about your wishes
+• Maintaining open dialogue with your family about your wishes — and putting those wishes in writing through a letter of wishes alongside your trust deed

-By understanding the alternatives available and taking proactive steps, you can help ensure that your estate is distributed according to your wishes, even if you don’t have a will.
+By understanding the alternatives available and taking proactive steps now, you can ensure that your estate is distributed according to your wishes — not left to a 100-year-old formula that knows nothing about your family.

 Understand Your Rights as an Heir